Division of Property in Divorce in British Columbia

 Depending on your circumstances, dividing your property can be complex or relatively simple.
 It is, however, almost always an emotionally charged process for people.

-video: Division of Property in Divorce
+VIDEO: Division of Property in YOUR Divorce

 Do you ever hear people say, “She got everything in the divorce”?